Wilco97/project1/README.md

 # project1
 Tafe project using gitgub
-honestly have no idea what im doing but it could be fun also probably shouldve researcged this emerging technology alittle more seems interesting
+honestly have no idea what im doing but it could be fun also probably shouldve researched this emerging technology alittle more seems interesting